BG Pathum United F.C.: Stadium

 BG Stadium, initially named LEO Stadium, is the official home ground of BG Pathum United Football Club, located on the perimeter of the Bangkok Glass Public Company Limited, Pathum Thani province.
-Since its grand opening in 2010, the iconic three-sided stadium has gone through multiple phases of evolution to reach its current 10,114 capacity and has been approved by FIFA and the AFC as an “A Class” level football ground.
+Since its grand opening in 2010, the ground has been installed with high-quality artificial surface.
+However, from the 2018 season onward, the stadium was replaced with real grass while the iconic three-sided stadium has gone through multiple phases of evolution to reach its current 15,114 seating capacity and has been approved by FIFA and the AFC as an “A Class” level football ground.